 |Level of Study||Tuition Fee（NZD/Year）||Cost of Living（NZD/Year）||Annual Rent Income（Excluding Operational Cost, NZD/Year）|

 |School Level 10||15,000||15,000||26,000|

 |Year 3 in University (graduation year)||36,000||15,000||26,000|

-But, you may be wondering, what are the options under the purchase restriction order after the New Zealand Overseas Investment Law Amendment was formally implemented?
+However, you may be wondering, what the options are under the purchase restriction order after the New Zealand Overseas Investment Law Amendment was formally implemented.

 Under the purchase restriction order, overseas buyers can purchase large apartment development projects that have been granted an “Exemption Certificate” by the Overseas Investment Office (OIO).
 The exemption certificate allows developers to sell 60% of apartment units to overseas people.
 Overseas buyers do not need to be approved by the Overseas Investment Office (OIO) when purchasing Apartment projects.
 However, overseas people cannot purchase such apartments for self-occupation.

 This makes for a great investment!
-And with large housing demand in New Zealand, the rental housing market is in short supply.
-The house is easy to rent, and the rent income is stable, and the rent increases every year.
+Additionally, with the large housing demand in New Zealand, the rental housing market is in short supply.
+The house is easy to rent, the rent income is stable, and the rent increases annually.
 Economists estimate that New Zealand has a housing shortage of 100,000 units, with Auckland being particularly severe.

-This new model of funding study through property investment completely breaks the inherent concept of parents’ investment in studying abroad, and parents also gradually realize that investment can do two things with one stone.
-At present, more and more parents of students are considering buying real estate while their children are studying abroad.
-Through the right choice and reasonable investment, it is possible to achieve low-cost study abroad.
+This new model of funding study through property investment completely breaks the underlying concept of parents’ investment in studying abroad, and parents also gradually realize that investment can do two things with one stone.
+Currently, more and more parents are considering buying real estate while their children are studying abroad.
+Through the right choices and reasonable investment, it is possible to achieve a low-cost study abroad.
 We can help you with that!